harveysanders/javascript-thinking-in-objects/README.md

     I like an underscore prefix to indicate "this is what I'm building here"

 Dig this:  The `_person` object is simply an associative array!
-That's right, just a container of key/value pairs that will _treat_ as a person, essentially because it http://haacked.com/archive/2014/01/04/duck-typing/acts like one, for our purposes anyway.
+That's right, just a container of key/value pairs that we will _treat_ as a person, essentially because it <a href="http://haacked.com/archive/2014/01/04/duck-typing/">acts</a> like one, for our purposes anyway.

 **TODO 2 :** Alrighty, because we're building a little Node.js command-line utility, let's expose our person model factory as a module.
 In the Node.js environment, modules are objects that encapsulate their concerns, that is, hide their inner workings from outside clients, and expose an API through an `exports` object on the `module` object.
 So, in order for us to access our person factory, we need to export it: